 Linda worked with PwC for 27 years and has extensive experience of leading and working with dynamic, complex and diverse leadership teams and developing business strategies for successful business performance.
 Linda qualified as a chartered accountant and chartered tax professional and also has an MBA.

-Leonie is a third-sector communications specialist.
-Since studying Social Policy at the University of Bristol, she has worked with a number of different charities and social enterprises in the UK and overseas.
+Leonie is a third-sector communications specialist and has worked with a number of charities and social enterprises in the UK and overseas.
 She is currently leading the development of Fair4All Finance’s brand and communications strategy.
+She holds a Social Policy degree from the University of Bristol.

 Joanna is Chief Executive of the Money Advice Trust, whose vision is to help people across the UK to tackle their debts and manage their money with confidence.
 Last year the Trust helped over 220,000 people to manage their debts via National Debtline and Business Debtline, supported 4,400 money advisers through its Wiseradviser service and delivered vulnerability training to 44 organisations.